Andar (community development block)

-Andar is a Community development block and a town in Siwan district of Bihar in India.
-It is one out of 13 blocks of Siwan Subdivision.
-The headquarter of the block is located in Andar town.
+Andar is a community development block and a town in Siwan district of Bihar in India.
+It is one of 13 blocks of Siwan subdivision.
+The headquarters of the block is located in Andar town.

-The total area of the Block is 120.41 km2 and the total population is 110,027.
-Andar block is divided into many villages and they are grouped into Gram Panchayats.
-South Road from Andar goes to Raghunathpur, through Gherai more & from Gherai more east direction road goes to Hasanpur.
+The total area of the block is 120.41 km2 and the total population is 110,027.
+Andar block is divided into many villages and they are grouped into gram panchayats.

-From Andar Bazar also and from Gherai more west direction road leads to Ashaw Bazar.

-From Andar Bazar west direction Andar block and police station (Thana) is situated.

-Andar is having very beautiful market where people gets all needful materials for our daily life.

-Gram Panchayats
+Gram panchayats

-List of Panchayats in Andar Block:
+List of panchayats in Andar block: